wickit7/arcgisdbmodel/tutorial/tutorial_4/INSTRUCTIONS_TUTORIAL_4.md

 ```

 ## Attribute rule depending on multiple feature classes
-The data model is updated with the JSON file [tutorial_1_update.json](tutorial_1_update.json).

-At a later stage, there is a requirement to add a new attribute STATE to the feature class LOCATION.
-The existing data entries are to be populated with the value "Switzerland".
-A simple calculation expression is used to create a value that will populate existing rows.
-As you can see, the "LogVersion" is set to "v02" and "DeleteAllExisting" is set to "False".
+The attribute rule that depends on the feature classes "LOCATION" and "ASSET" must be included in the "UpdateFeatures" section of the JSON file, so it is created when the feature classes already exist.
+The Attribute rule **"UPDATE_LocationID_CHILD"** updates the "LocationID" of all child fetures "ASSET" when the value of the "LocationID" is edited in the parent feature "LOCATION".

 ```json
     "UpdateFeatures":[